Connect with others who understand.

 • Discoloration, pain, swelling, and itching at the injection site

-• Injection or infusion reactions, which are similar to allergic reactions (rash, pain, swelling, flushing, headache, etc.)
+• Injection or infusion reactions, similar to allergic reactions (such as rash, chills, and flushing)

 Always listen to your body.
 If you experience any of these new symptoms after using biologic drugs, contact your doctor right away: